DrWarpMan/steam-hour-booster/README.md

 Game IDs can be found on [SteamDB](https://steamdb.info/).\
 I believe the maximum amount of games you can play at once on a single account is **32**.

+You can also add `"online": true` to make the account appear online & in-game while farming hours.
+This is disabled by default.

 ## Environment variables
 You can provide a `.env` file to configure environment variables.
+You probably won't need to modify these anyway.

 Copy the template:
 ```bash